AI-14-cmd/college-placement-portal/README.md

-# Campus Placement Management System
+# college placement portal System

 ## 🎯 Project Overview
 A comprehensive web-based placement management system built for educational institutions to streamline the campus recruitment process.
 The platform connects students, recruiters, and administrators in a unified ecosystem for efficient job placement management.